Achucarro Basque Center for Neuroscience

 The Achucarro Basque Center for Neuroscience is a BERC (Basque Excellence Research Center) research center devoted to neuroscience and created by Ikerbasque – the Basque Foundation for Science and the University of the Basque Country (UPV/EHU) in mid-2012.
 The center is named after Nicolas Achucarro (Bilbao, 1880–1918), the first internationally recognized Basque neuroscientist.

 The center is located at the Science Park of UPV/EHU, within the campus of University of the Basque Country, in Leioa, Spain.

 The research focus of the center is the study of neuronal-glial biology in normal and pathological brain, which is the base for training students and disseminate the acquired knowledge to the Society, so well-being of people and sustainable social development is fostered.

+History

+The center was founded in mid-2012 as part of the Basque Government's strategic initiative to establish specialized, high-level research centers (BERCs) to enhance the region's scientific output and regional presence in Europe.

+Research Program

+The research program spans neuron-glia interactions, neurodegenerative and autoimmune diseases, and brain development and aging.
+It maintains a strong focus on translational medicine, aiming to convert fundamental biological discoveries into practical diagnostic tools and therapeutic interventions.

+Core Platforms and Facilities

+The center maintains several state-of-the-art core scientific units to support internal and external biomedical research: